mtrevisan/Boxon/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities by creating an Issue at https://github.com/mtrevisan/Boxon/issues.
+Please report (suspected) security vulnerabilities by creating an Issue at https://github.com/mtrevisan/Boxon/issues or writing to https://hackerone.com/central-security-project/reports/new.

 You will receive a response from us within 48 hours.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.